 Abba Kiarostami is a legendary Iranian director , and Certified Copy is his first movie shot outside Iran and produced in the English language.
 The plot is simple: A French émigré (Juliette Binoche), who manages an antique store in Italy, meets an English cultural historian, James Miller (William Shimell), who is visiting her town.
+They start a conversation.

 It is 1865 and the country is going through many changes.
 The Civil War is over.
 The Emancipation Proclamation has given freedom to millions of slaves.
 Conflicts continue between the Native Americans and settlers.
 In the midst of all this change, the Union Pacific is pushing westward to complete the first transcontinental railroad.

 Hell on Wheels is a television series from AMC.
 The series focuses on life in the transient town that followed behind the railroad construction.
 Cullen Bohannon, former Confederate soldier, has come to Hell on Wheels on the trail of the Union soldier who murdered